malysoun/europa-dev/README.md

    7. You'll be in the box as the `vagrant` user, but Zenoss development should happen as the `zendev` user.
 Both are sudoers with `NOPASSWD:ALL`; the default password for `zendev` is `zendev`. `sudo su - zendev` to enter the Zenoss environment.

    8. Optional: Install SSH keys (if you skipped step 5).
-Run:
+Run on the host box:

         cat ~/.ssh/id_rsa.pub | ssh zendev@192.168.33.10 "cat >> ~/.ssh/authorized_keys"

       Of course, change `id_rsa.pub` to `id_dsa.pub` if that's the file containing your public key.

    9. Set up SSH config.
-Run:
+Run on the host box:

         cat <<EOF>> ~/.ssh/config
         Host zendev